isomerpages/cris-precise/_for-collaborators/Our Data Users/Driver Projects for PRECISE SG100K.md

 <td rowspan="1" colspan="1">
 <ol data-tight="true" class="tight">
 <li>
-<p>Validate disease-associated genetic polymorphisms and enviromental factors
+<p>Validate disease-associated genetic polymorphisms and environmental factors
 that were previously identified and functionally characterised in the SMCGES cohort, using the PRECISE-SG100K dataset.</p>
 </li>